ec-jrc/G2Q/README.md

 7. Follow the next step:
 [Making your connector recognizable by Qlik Sense or QlikView](https://help.qlik.com/en-US/qlikview-developer/April2019/Subsystems/QVXSDKAPI/Content/QV_QVXSDKAPI/Making-connector-recognizable-by-QlikView.htm)

+In order to install the compiled connector, the "web" folder has to be copied from the "src" alongside the generated exe files.

 ## Used APIs

 ### Qlik SDK